instrumentthegrid/website-astro/src/content/about/-index.md

     - icon: FaJetFighter
       value: 100
       unit: "ms"
-      content: "Data sensing-to-user in <br /> 100 millisecs"
+      content: "Grid sensing to your screen in <br /> 100 millisecs"

 services:
   - title: "We care about <br />your use cases"
     description: Making data actionable is essential.
 Every use case is different.
     icon: FaFileSignature

-  - title: "Your design partner now <br />and in the future"
+  - title: "Your value creation partner now <br />and in the future"
     description: GridVisibility's value depends on our close customer partnerships.
 We're with you.
     icon: FaHandshakeAngle